Ben Engebreth

 I'm a programmer and data analyst with a background in science and engineering.
 A recurring theme in almost all of my work is the illumination of otherwise invisible information via aggregation, tracking and analysis.

 First engineering hire at camelcamelcamel and 50% of the coding team.
 Responsible for all aspects of site direction, design, development and maintenance.
-Camelcamelcamel received over 13 million pageviews in December of 2017 and is widely regarded as the premier price tracking tool for Amazon.com
+Camelcamelcamel is widely regarded as the premier price tracking tool for Amazon.com.
+In 2023 I became a part-time consultant for the company so I could focus on solar system object discovery.

-I've consulted in the past and run the websites deptofnumbers.com and (formerly) housingtracker.net.
+I've consulted for many organizations in the past and ran the websites deptofnumbers.com and housingtracker.net.
 HousingTracker was widely cited in the runup and aftermath of the housing bubble as a source for real-time housing price and inventory data.
-Department of Numbers now highlights numerous other economic time series including unemployment, jobs, rent and income data.
+Department of Numbers highlighted numerous other economic time series including unemployment, jobs, rent and income data.
 Clients have included hedge funds, Wall Street research firms and government agencies.

 In collaboration with Geophysicist Felix Waldhauser, I developed a web tool for analysis of earthquake data combining Dr. Waldhauser's real-time earthquake relocation algorithms with map and cross-sectional visualization tools.